RiyaRawal211/Olist-Ecommerce-Project/README.md

 - Can we predict order volume for the next 3 months?
 - Are there seasonal patterns in sales?
 - Which product categories are expected to grow?

+##  Business

+This project simulates how im helping
+- Marketing (by identifying churn risk)
+- Logistics (by analyzing delivery delays)
+- Finance (by forecasting revenue)